dougsparling/wetbulbapp/README.md

 Most don't display wet bulb temperature, which is increasingly relevant as global warming continues.

-Those few apps that do display it, are either bloatware, iOS-only, require login, or are monitized.
+Those few apps that do display it, are either bloatware, iOS-only, require login, or are monetized.
 This app is simple, free, runs on 95% of Android devices and doesn't track users or require a login.

 Besides, I was bored on a weekend where, not surprisingly, it was too hot to go outside.